Dr. Tracey Redwood

 To purchase a copy of this book click here

-Listen to this podcast hosted by University of Northampton’s Jason Day, Associate Professor Dr. Tracey Redwood from the Centre for Health Sciences and Services is joined by Senior Lecturer in Advanced Nursing, Win Hughes as they discuss her teams Menopause Wellbeing research.
+Associate Professor Dr. Tracey Redwood from the Centre for Health Sciences and Services is joined by Senior Lecturer in Advanced Nursing, Win Hughes, as they discuss her team’s Menopause Wellbeing research.
+Click here to listen to the full podcast recorded on 29th August 2024.

-Just some of the participants of study carried out at University of Northampton by Tracey and her team, known as the Wonder Women
+Just some of the participants of a study carried out at the University of Northampton

 Research findings will help women experiencing menopause walk toward a good night’s sleep and better.

-Read this article published on the Northampton Chronicle & Echo on the 5th September 2024 for more information on the research carried out by Dr. Tracey Redwood and her team.
-It involved thirty UON staff members between the ages of 45 and 55 who were experiencing symptoms of menopause who actively took part in the research.
+Read this article published on the Northampton Chronicle & Echo on 5th September 2024 for more information on the research carried out by Dr. Tracey Redwood and her team.
+It involved thirty UON staff members between the ages of 45 and 55 who were experiencing symptoms of menopause and who actively took part in the research.